Nandez22/CIS122/Info/BubbleSort.md

       <td>$${\color{green} 6}$$</td>
     </tr></table></td></tr></table></br>

 So, running the inner loop for a 2nd time, brought the 2nd max, to the 2nd rightmost position.
 Are you seeing the pattern here?
-While this is *technically* an optimization, it is really common...
-Notice that the first run of the inner loop took 5 itterations, the second run took 4.
+Notice that the first run of the inner loop took 5 iterations while the second run took 4.
 This is because we are using the fact that every time the inner loop runs we know for sure that one number is placed correctly.
 Since we know _where_ they are (filled to the right), we can confidently stop comparing those numbers because we know they are bigger than the rest.
-Like in our example, our first itteration brought 6 all the way to the right, becuase it was the biggest in the array.
-When we did the second itteration, we didn't compare 5 and 6 because we knew that something bigger than 5 was at the end of the array.
-We can make the same assumption for the next itteration, and the next and the next...
+Like in our example, our first iteration brought 6 to the right because it was the biggest in the array.
+At the end of the second iteration, we didn't compare 5 and 6 because we knew that something bigger than 5 was at the end of the array.
+We can make the same assumption for the next iteration, and the next, and the next...

 <!-- k = 2 -->
 <table><tr><td><table><tr>
       <td>1</td>